datacarpentry/sql-ecology-lesson/learners/discuss.md

   - Underscores can separate words (for example, name\_of\_data)
   - Data types are not names (for example, integer\_data instead of integer)
   - Names are often in lowercase (for example, name)
-  - DO NOT use quotes when naming a table or field
+  - Do *not* use quotes when naming a table or field

 ### Other database management systems